14 Jan OUTBIKE – GULF 2 GULF

 Week Four rides Carpentaria’s Gulf Country to Normanton and Karumba.

 Demographics: Typically most riders are Australians, ages 30s to 70s with median age around 60 – and slightly more males than females.
 On the 2019 G2G we had a majority of ladies.
 Internationals have included Canada, NZ and USA.
 Fitness varies from moderate to race-fit!

 Background: Previous rides ran ‘under our command’ in 2005, 2006, 2016 and 2019.
 Between 2007 and 2012 several more ran when Outbike was in other hands.

 CONFIRMED 5 May start from Pt Augusta, arrival Karumba 3 June.

-Note: An additional 2022 G2G may subsequently run southbound with a 13 June start from Karumba, arrival Pt Augusta, 12 July, see itinerary for 2021.
-By end Dec 2020 we may have more news on this.
+Note: An additional 2022 G2G will subsequently run southbound with a 13 June start from Karumba, arrival Pt Augusta, 12 July.
+Schedule will be added to this page in early 2021.

 Riders can transfer from Adelaide on our bus on 4 May – and from Karumba to Cairns 5-6 June.